zinkem5/as3-manual/as3_manual.md

 }
 ```

 POSTing this declaration again results in a no-change, we've specified a tenant.
 The active reader will notice this response body is slightly different, the object inside the results array has a new property-- `DavidTennant`.
-And, results is an array.
-Multiple tenants could be added to this declaration, and results for each tenant posted will be returned in this array.
+Multiple tenants could be added to this declaration, and each tenant posted will have a corresponding entry in the results array.
 The tenant property will hold the name of the tenant matching the results object.

 We've added a tenant but we still haven't _actually_ configured anything.
 So lets take a look at our first simple declaration.
-This declaration describes a basic http server, the bare minimum required to set up a simple load balancing scenario, along with the necesary HTTP information to post.
+This declaration describes a basic http server, the bare minimum required to set up a simple load balancing scenario, along with the necessary HTTP information to post.

 ```
 POST https://bigip.example.com/mgmt/shared/appsvcs/declare